Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/UHtW98t.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Projects we do in Azure will live inside a resource group which we have created here in the first step.
-Our next step is to create a Resource Group name (RG-Network-Activities) this identifies more to the kind of work we will be doing.
-This project will be stored and available for edit under this name.
-Now we create a container a virtual network (Lab2-Vnet) where Both Virtual Machines from earlier (Linux-VM, MyLowCostVM as shown above) were created under the same network.
+Projects we create in Azure are organized within resource groups, which act as logical containers for related resources.
+In this step, we create a new resource group named "RG-Network-Activities" to better reflect the type of work involved in this project.
+This name helps keep our activities clearly labeled and organized, making future management and edits easier.
+Once the resource group is created, we set up a virtual network (Lab2-Vnet) to serve as a shared network environment.
+Both virtual machines from the earlier step—Linux-VM and MyLowCostVM—are placed within this same network, allowing them to communicate with each other and participate in the traffic examination under a unified infrastructure
 </p>
 <br />